deng-gdb/eurostat-gdp/README.md

 - After that create the Service Account credentials file.
   - **Service Account** -> **Manage Keys** -> **Add Key** -> **Create new key**
   - Chose Key type: `JSON`
-- Download the created Service Account credentials file on the local machine and store it in your home folder, i.e. in `$HOME/.google/credentials/`.
+- Download the created Service Account credentials file on the local machine and store it in your home folder, i.e. in the `$HOME/.google/`.
 - Then activate the following APIs in your GCP project:
   - https://console.cloud.google.com/apis/library/iam.googleapis.com
   - https://console.cloud.google.com/apis/library/iamcredentials.googleapis.com